The very best way to get redundancy in a

 steam boiler plant would be to have two completely independent one boiler

-control systems, and a good Marine Steam Boilers Control Systems should that at
+control systems, and a good Marine Steam Boiler Control System should at least

 - Each boiler provided with a control cubicle with starters and stand-by

 functions for the fuel oil pumps and the feed water pumps.
 For each boiler two

 feed water pumps, and two fuel oil pumps etc.